dropwizard/dropwizard/docs/source/manual/configuration.rst

 ======================== ==================  ======================================================================================
-port                     8080                The TCP/IP port on which to listen for incoming connections. bindHost                 (none)              The hostname to bind to. headerCacheSize          512 bytes           The size of the header field cache. outputBufferSize         32KiB               The size of the buffer into which response content is aggregated before being sent to
+port                     8080                The TCP/IP port on which to listen for incoming connections. bindHost                 (none)              The hostname to bind to. inheritChannel           false               Whether this connector uses a channel inherited from the JVM.
-                                             the client.
+                                             Use it with `Server::Starter`_, to launch an instance of Jetty on demand. headerCacheSize          512 bytes           The size of the header field cache. outputBufferSize         32KiB               The size of the buffer into which response content is aggregated before being sent to the client.
 A larger buffer can improve performance by allowing a content producer